Sessions and Speakers: Tuesday, 21 August

 -Daniel Shore, Georgetown University

-Melancholic Imagery in Paradise Lost, Book V and Il Penseroso
+Melancholic Imagery in Paradise Lost

 -Wataru Sasakawa, Kitami Institute of Technology

 3b.
-Milton and the Romantic Tradition Rm 15306
+Milton and the Romantic Tradition Rm 17607

 Chair: Blaine Greteman, University of Iowa